denten-books/plain-text/0-intro.md

 keyboard on which I am now typing, to the arrangement of electrons on magnetic storage media, to the modulation of fiber-optic signal, to the shimmer of the flowing liquid crystal display rendering the text.
-Computation occupies the space between the keyboard and the screen, which in turn gives rise to higher-order cultural institutions: from the architecture of social media platforms to the formation of massive shared archives.
-The "cultural techniques" that guide our use of such technologies are formative of the society as a whole [@leroi-gourhan_gesture_1993, 83-84;
+Computation occupies the space between keyboard and screen, which in turn gives rise to higher-order cultural institutions: from the architecture of social media platforms to the formation of massive shared archives.
+The "cultural techniques" that guide our use of such technologies are formative of the society as a whole [@leroi-gourhan_gesture_1993, 83-84; @siegert_cultural_2015].
-@siegert_cultural_2015].
 Daily choices like choosing a text editor, a filing system, or a social networking platform cannot therefore be addressed in shallow instrumental, system-centric ideals.
 Complex computational systems cannot give rise to ideals any more than financial markets can.
 From the many available visions of human-computer interaction I argue for choosing one that confirms to a humanist ethos, whatever the reader's politics.

 Computational poetics encourages users to become active thinkers, tinkerers, and makers of technology.
 It understands binary and digital environments to be